mosscode/jaxws-stubgen/README.md

 jaxws-stubgen
 =============

-A maven plugin for generating jaxws stubs
+A tool for generating jaxws stubs